Bushfire smoke and your health

-- Close windows, doors, and air vents.
-Please note: this advice may only assist with reduced exposure for hours or a few days, as outside air will eventually enter the home.
+- Close windows, doors, and air vents (this may only assist with reduced exposure for hours or a few days, as outside air will eventually enter the home).

 - Use appropriate air conditioner settings in the home and vehicles to prevent outside air coming in:

-- Home air conditioners such as split systems and ducted reverse cycle air conditioners do not draw in outside air and therefore do not need to be adjusted.
+- Home air conditioners, such as split systems and ducted reverse cycle air conditioners, do not draw in outside air and do not need to be adjusted.

 - Evaporative systems should be turned off if the air is smoky as they rely on air from outside.

-- Avoid vigorous outdoor activities, especially those with asthma or other chronic lung or heart conditions.
+- Avoid vigorous outdoor activities, especially if you have asthma or other chronic lung or heart conditions.

-Special masks (called 'P2' or N95' or KN95) can filter bushfire smoke and provide some protection against inhaling fine particles.
-Ideally, masks should be fitted (which means having the mask tested while on your face, because some brands fit particular face shapes better than others) and need to be changed regularly, especially if thick smoke is present (3 to 4 times a day).
+Special masks (called 'P2' or N95' or KN95) can filter bushfire smoke and provide some protection against inhaling fine particles if used correctly.
+Ideally, masks should be fitted and need to be changed regularly, especially if thick smoke is present (3 to 4 times a day).

 Ordinary paper masks, surgical masks, handkerchiefs or bandanas do not filter out fine particles from bushfire smoke and are generally not very useful in protecting your lungs.

-Odour from bushfire smoke is likely to remain after smoke particles have cleared.
+Odour from bushfire smoke can remain after the smoke has cleared.

-When the smoke travels long distances, the odour may dissipate, but can leave a fine haze of particles that can continue to trigger symptoms in some people.
-People who have respiratory issues should remain vigilant until the haze has completely dissipated.
+When smoke travels long distances, there may not be an odour, but a fine haze of particles can continue to trigger symptoms in some people.
+People who have respiratory issues should continue monitoring their symptoms until the haze has completely gone.